jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 ![Legislation screenshot]({% link assets/images/uk-imm-act-valid-from.png%})_This screenshot of the earliest piece of legislation in our series reveals additional editorial notes that we don't need._

-Looking at the published version from February 14th 2000 reveals additional editorial content that we need to remove.
-First, we see that amendments are referenced in the text using square brackets – this appears in all versions of the legislation but I'm noting it here because it appears in this screen shot.
+Looking at the published version from February 14th, 2000 reveals additional editorial content that we need to remove.
+First, we see that amendments are referenced in the text using square brackets – this appears in all versions of the legislation but I'm noting it here because it appears in this screenshot.
 What isn't in the latest version is the box that shows future amendments.
 In this case we have a box that starts with "VALID FROM" followed by a date in DD/MM/YYYY format.
 It ends with the standard notation for the textual amendment we already identified.
 Another quick search using Ctrl-F shows that this pattern holds for all of these boxes.

 These are some of the most important examples, but I spent a fair bit of time examining different versions of the legislation to identify these sorts of patterns and test them for consistency.
-The following section of this post will go over how I translated these patterns into a series of *regular expressions* to extract the parts of the UK's Immigration Act 1971 that I'm interested in and remove those that are not going to be helpful for my next stage of analysis.
+The next section of this post will go over how I translated these patterns into a series of *regular expressions* to extract the parts of the UK's Immigration Act 1971 that I'm interested in and remove those that are not going to be helpful for my next stage of analysis.
 # Using and applying regular expressions
 Regular expressions are patterns used to match character combinations in strings.
 They are crucial for cleaning textual data.
 My cleaning process for legislation scraped from the internet is broken into two stages.
 In the first step I use `dplyr::mutate()` and `stringr::str_remove_all()` to remove all text in each row of our data frame between "Valid from" and "Textual amendments".